-Altogether, both tools have a lot to offer for anyone looking for a great project management tool.
+Altogether, both project management software solutions have a lot to offer to anyone looking for a great project management tool.
 They’re both mature and intuitive, and the fact that they’ve been around for a few years makes them even better.

 Both tools share quite a few features.
 However, the different ways that they go about their designs make them unique and fun to use.